 - Applicants must submit a personal statement that describes (1) reason for interest in the field, (2) assessment of personal strengths and limitations, and (3) goals of graduate study.

 - Applicants must submit a professional vitae or resume, including information on prior and/or current volunteer and /or employment positions.
-Applicants to the ABA program should indicate whether or not BCBA supervision is available in their current employment setting.

 - Applicants selected for interviews must attend a formal interview with members of the graduate admissions committee.

 - Applicants applying to the School Counseling program or School Adjustment Counseling must submit passing scores in Communication and Literacy Skills portions of the Massachusetts Educators Certification Tests (MTEL).

 - Applicants may transfer in up to 6 graduate credits toward their degree program, assessed following successful matriculation.

 - In extraordinary circumstances, one or more of the above requirements may be waived by the graduate admissions committee.